Exabyte-io/documentation/docs/data-in-objectstorage/actions/overview.md

 ## Create Folder

 We explain how to create new folders for grouping files together [in this page](create-folder.md).
-This action is only available for [Dropbox](../dropbox.md).
+Similarly to the previous "Upload" action, the "Create Folder" action is only available for [Dropbox](../dropbox.md).